yourpurebredpuppy logo

 Yes!
 There's only one way to do that.
 You can have his DNA tested.

-There's a veterinary company called Embark that will test your dog's DNA and tell you which breed(s) are in his ancestry.
+There are two veterinary companies online, Embark Vet and Wisdom Panel, that will test your dog's DNA and tell you which breed(s) are in his ancestry.

 You can do this right from your own home.
 No vet visit.
 No blood tests.